axibase/axibase-collector-docs/atsd-server-connection.md

 ## Requirements

-To store data in a specific ATSD instance, Collector uses a restricted user account defined in the target ATSD instanc and authorized to write data and metadata for all or specific entities.
+To store data in a specific ATSD instance, Collector uses a restricted user account defined in the target ATSD instance and authorized to write data and metadata for all or specific entities.

 Create a [collector account](https://axibase.com/docs/atsd/administration/collector-account.html) on the **Settings > User Accounts** page in the ATSD web interface.